nextleap-project/countermitm/source/new.rst

 OpenPGP keyservers however publicly leak the social graph and require a substantial learning effort to understand the underlying concepts.
 They have reached very limited adoption.
-Autocrypt intentionally does not use centralized public (global or provider-) keyservers.
+Autocrypt intentionally does not use public keyservers.

 In this section, we consider how introducing new kinds of (hidden) messages and work flows between peers can substantially help